phaseOne/normalize.less/README.md

 No other `@import` statements should come before Normalize.less.

+## Note about repo
+Because the subdirectories of dependencies are different for `npm` and `bower`, this package has slightly different versions for each package manager.

+You can explore these differences by selecting the branch of the package manager that you want.

 ## License
 * normalize.less is licensed under the same license as normalize.css
   * [The MIT License (MIT)](http://opensource.org/licenses/MIT)